 The Reason for Sacrificial Living

 3. God calls us to sacrifice because he knows that He is the only one that can fulfill all of our needs.
-When we sacrifice our appetites and draw closer to God, He honours our actions, meets us in our time of need and draws us closer to us.
+When we sacrifice our appetites and draw closer to God, He honors our actions, meets us in our time of need, and draws closer to us.
 Satiety and satisfaction are found in Him alone.

 The Repertoire for Sacrificial Living